-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 {- | Run one prepared rule through its resilience policy.
 A rule with no 'Resilience'

-'Unavailable' on every attempt) advances the breaker and resolves to @'Unavailable'
+exception, or the breaker already open) advances the breaker and resolves to

-transience alignment reason@ -- the alignment from the rule's 'Resilience' (fail-closed
+@'Unavailable' transience alignment reason@, the alignment from the rule's 'Resilience'

 Total -- it never throws; a rule failure becomes a result.